For loops and range()

 Generating schedule for Year 11

-We added + 7 to year so that we start from Year 7 instead of Year 0.
-But there is a more elegant way to do this, with two parameters.
+We added + 7 to year so we start from Year 7 instead of Year 0.
+That + 7 works, but it is a patch.
+There is a cleaner way: give range() a starting number too.

 range() with two parameters